knobs-dials/unicode-tool/font/testfonts/README.md

 ## Hanazono

 _HanaMinA_
-* Most of the basics
+* Most of the CJK basics
 * Number of codepoints: 35892

 _HanaMinB_